-I have been in Specialty Coffee for nearly a decade, working as a barista at SJCB and then as Head Roaster & Green Buyer at Cut Coffee.
+Before starting Quietly, I was a barista at SJCB and then Head Roaster & Green Buyer at Cut Coffee.
 There are few things better than a cup that tastes unmistakably unique with the individual qualities of terroir.
-And that is really what drives Quietly: I am following through on my dream to meticulously source and carefully roast the coffee that I want to drink all day, every day."
+And that is really what drives Quietly: I am following through on my dream to meticulously source and carefully roast the coffee that I want to drink all-day, every-day."
 Read Lee's blog here.

 "In my life before coffee, I completed a Masters and PhD at York University.
 Unsurprisingly, when I started working as a production roaster, my first question was: why?
 And variations on it: why does this work?
 Why do the beans taste this way?
 Why do we shift the heat, air and momentum?

 I went to the Library and Archives and scoured the Chemistry journal stacks.
 While I found a great wealth of well-researched publications, they all either failed to mention roast technique or were using dark roasts of unknown origin".
 Thus, Analyzing the chemistry of Modern Coffee was born.
 It is a NSERC funded project with the UofT that is attempting to move past lore to answer all those 'why' questions.
 "Research and science will always drive my roasting approach."
 Read more here.

 "After thirteen years in Toronto, I escaped to the countryside and happily roast in the picturesque Quinte-Northumberland.
 From the soft shores of PEC to the dense woods around Frankford to the turbulent waters of the Trent River, the natural wonder of the area provides constant inspiration."